-Customize a Google service address
+Customize a Google Apps service address

-- Sign in to the Google Admin console.
+Sign in to your Google Admin console.

 - Click Save changes.